-Reichenstein and Rheinstein castles 📮 Stop: Trechtingshausen How to get there: Hike along the signposted RheinBurgenWeg.
-The castles are located on Stage 1 (South - North).
-For further information, visit www.rheinburgenweg.com According to late medieval sources, Rheinstein Castle was originally known as Vaitzburg or Fautsburg Castle.
-The latest research into its architectural history indicates that its construction was begun in 1316/17, probably under Archbishop of Mainz Peter von Aspelt (1306-1320).
+How to get there: Hike along the signposted RheinBurgenWeg.
+The castles are located on Stage 1 (South-North).
+For further information, visit rheinburgenweg.com According to late medieval sources, Rheinstein Castle was originally known as Vaitzburg or Fautsburg Castle.
+The latest historical buildings research indicates that its construction began in 1316/17, probably under Archbishop of Mainz Peter von Aspelt (1306-1320).
 The castle was probably constructed to enforce the prohibition on rebuilding the Reichenstein ruins.
 The castle was further extended around 1330 and again in the late 15th century, before gradually falling into disrepair at the end of the 16th century.
-In 1816 the famous Prussian architect Karl Friedrich Schinkel developed an interest in the dilapidated castle.
+In 1816, the famous Prussian architect, Karl Friedrich Schinkel, developed an interest in the dilapidated castle.
 He drew up plans for its reconstruction in the Romantic style and encouraged Prince Friedrich of Prussia to buy the castle in 1823.
-By 1829, Prince Friedrich had had the castle reconstructed in line with Schinkel's plans - the first of the derelict or destroyed Rhine castles to be restored.
+By 1829, Prince Friedrich had had the castle reconstructed in line with Schinkel's plans - the first of the derelict or destroyed

+Rhine castles to be restored.
 Only after its redesign in 1829 did it become known by its current name, Rheinstein Castle.
 The castle laid the foundations for the Romantic reconstruction of all the Rhine castles in the 19th century.
-Today, the Kleiner Weinprinz restaurant welcomes visitors to the castle.
-Reichenstein Castle was built in the early 11th century and destroyed for the first time in 1282.
-After reconstruction in the mid-14th century, it was definitively destroyed in 1689 during the Nine Years' War.
+Today, the Kleiner Weinprinz restaurant welcomes visitors to the castle. burg-rheinstein.de Reichenstein Castle was built in the early 11th century and destroyed for the first time in 1282.
+After reconstruction in the mid 14th century, it was definitively destroyed in 1689 during the Nine Years' War.
 Its current form dates back to 1900, when new owner Baron Nikolaus von Kirsch-Puricelli had a neo-Gothic English-style residence built.
-Today the castle museum's collection of weapons and armour, and a hotel and restaurant are open to visitors here. www.burg-reichenstein.com transport network transport network The VRS tariff applies to connecting services as far as Brohl.
-When using season tickets or tickets for discounted fares (JobTickets, Großkunden-Tickets, SemesterTickets or SchülerTickets), special VRS tarifj
+Today the castle museum's collection of weapons and armour, and a hotel and restaurant are open to visitors here. burg-reichenstein.com